Blue shark: Ecology

+Migration

+Blue sharks are a highly migratory species, travelling vast distances across temperate and tropical waters.
+Their migrations are influenced by seasonal changes, prey availability, and the need for optimal environmental conditions.
+These sharks move both horizontally and vertically.
+Their swimming behaviour varies depending on the time of day.
+During the day, blue sharks move at a mean rate of 1.2 kilometers per hour, with a mean swimming speed of 1.3 kilometers per hour.
+At night, their activity increases, with a mean movement rate of 1.8 kilometers per hour and a swimming speed of 2.8 kilometers per hour.
+These increases in speed often occur during brief dives, particularly at night when sharks exhibit more vertical movement, ranging from shallow waters to depths exceeding 100 meters.

+Blue sharks are most active at night, particularly in the early evening, with their lowest activity occurring during the early morning hours.
+During the day, they tend to remain around a depth of 30 meters, while at night they venture slightly deeper, around 40 meters.
+Most of their time is spent within a depth range of 18 to 42 meters, although they sometimes dive deeper.
+Their behaviour is also influenced by water temperature, preferring a narrow range of 14 to 16°C, though they are found in waters between 8.5 and 17.5°C. Blue sharks often swim near the surface in cooler months, but this behaviour decreases during the coldest or warmest months, likely due to surface temperature changes.

 Feeding

 Squid are the most important prey for blue sharks, but their diet includes other invertebrates, such as cuttlefish, blanket octopuses, and pelagic octopuses, as well as lobster, shrimp, crab, a large number of bony fishes (such as long-snouted lancetfish, snake mackerel and oilfish), small sharks, mammalian carrion and occasional sea birds (such as great shearwaters).
 Whale and porpoise blubber and meat have been retrieved from the stomachs of captured specimens and they are known to take cod from trawl nets.
 Sharks have been observed and documented working together as a "pack" to herd prey into a concentrated group from which they can easily feed.
 Blue sharks may eat tuna, which have been observed taking advantage of the herding behaviour to opportunistically feed on escaping prey.
 The observed herding behaviour was undisturbed by different species of shark in the vicinity that normally would pursue the common prey.
 The blue shark can swim at fast speeds, allowing it to catch up with prey easily.
 Its triangular teeth allow it to easily catch hold of slippery prey.